annias/pywav2mp3-annias/README.md

-﻿# pywav2mp3-annias
 WAV to MP3 Converter

-This is a Python program that converts WAV audio files to MP3 format using the Pydub library.
-The program provides a simple graphical user interface (GUI) that allows the user to select a WAV file to convert, and then converts it to MP3 with the click of a button.
+This program converts WAV audio files to MP3 format.
+It is built using Python and the Pydub library.

 Requirements
-To use this program, you'll need to have the following installed:

-Python 3
+Python 3.x
 Pydub library

+Installation

+Clone this repository to your local machine.

+Install Pydub using pip install pydub.

 Usage
-Clone the repository or download the code files.

-Open a command prompt or terminal window and navigate to the directory containing the program files.

-Run the program by entering the following command:

-Copy code
-python wav2mp3.py
+Run main.py

-The program will open a GUI window displaying a list of available WAV files in the directory.
-Select a file from the list, enter the desired output filename, and click the "Convert" button.
+The program will display a list of available WAV files in the current directory.

+Enter the filename of the WAV file you want to convert.

+Press the "Convert" button.

-The program will convert the selected file to MP3 format and save it in the same directory.
+The program will convert the selected file to MP3 and display a success message.

 Contributing

-If you'd like to contribute to this project, feel free to submit a pull request or open an issue.
+Contributions are welcome!
+If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

 License

 This program is licensed under the MIT License.
 See the LICENSE file for details.